 There are several reasons why introverts find it hard to speak up in the classroom.
 Part of the reason is the social anxiety many of us feel when forced to speak in public.
 But, there is also another, much bigger reason—unlike extroverts, who tend to speak before thinking, introverts are more thoughtful.
 We prefer thinking before speaking.

 According to a comment from an introverted student, posted in this article by U.S.News, a big benefit of online learning for introverts is the ability to take time to organize our thoughts and craft an argument before presenting it to the class.
 This helps us participate in the process more without feeling too stressed or pressured.
+If you’re feeling lonely, there are ways to participate in real life, such as joining one of the top sororities, a student club, or starting your own small group.

 5. It Can Use Gamification to Boost Motivation